 In this field, building a strong foundation means getting a birds-eye view of the field first.
-Spend your time learning architectural concepts of data engineering (security, governance, data architecture principles, ethics, etc).
+Spend time learning architectural concepts of data engineering (security, governance, data architecture principles, ethics, etc).
 I suggest DAMA-DMBOK2 as your first pick.
-The DAMA-DMBOK2 book will provide you with a good mental map of all things data and has a wealth of information on methods to classify, catalogue to work with data from an architectural perspective.
+The DAMA-DMBOK2 book will provide you with a good mental map of all things data and has a wealth of information on methods to classify, and catalog to work with data from an architectural perspective.

 Next on my list is, The Data Warehouse Toolkit.
 This gets you into the thick of the subject with dimensional modeling.
-Again, this is a great reference book for learning concepts around modeling, but most importantly techniques for applying those concepts.
+Again, this is a great reference book for learning concepts around modeling, but most importantly, techniques for applying those concepts.

 Get Down and Dirty (With Automation!)

 This is an area where you are sure to shine.
 You will find that setting up automation for data pipelines will feel very familiar when you’re coming from a DevSecOps background.
 The new addition to your toolkit will be very familiar: SQL.
 You will use it to describe schemas, models, views, and tables (as part of your automation).
-You’ll find that your newfound data colleagues will love the fact that you can handle all of that infrastructure stuff!
+You’ll find that your newfound data colleagues will love that you can handle all that infrastructure stuff!